2011 Chinese pro-democracy protests: Arrests

 About 35 leading Chinese activists have been arrested or detained by authorities including a leading Sichuan human rights activist Chen Wei, Tiananmen Square protest student leader, Ding Mao, well-known blogger Ran Yunfei, and Teng Biao of Open Constitutional Initiative.
-Chengdu-based activist and legal advisor Li Shuangde, who was sentenced to four months in prison in on charges of credit card fraud, is considered the first to have been sentenced on "jasmine" related charges.
+Chengdu-based activist and legal advisor Li Shuangde, who was sentenced to four months in prison on charges of credit card fraud, is considered the first to have been sentenced on "jasmine" related charges.

 Since the 19 February protest announcement, more than a hundred people have been summoned or questioned by police, and up to 200 people are subject to reinforced supervision or house arrest.

 The highest-profile arrest is Ai Weiwei, who was taken into police custody on 3 April in Beijing.
 Amid Boxun's online campaign, Ai had posted on his Twitter account on 24 February: "I didn't care about jasmine at first, but people who are scared by jasmine sent out information about how harmful jasmine is often, which makes me realize that jasmine is what scares them the most.
 What a jasmine!"
 Ai's studio was raided by police, who took away computer equipment; a number of his entourage were also arrested by police.
 Analysts and other activists said Ai had been widely thought to be untouchable, but Nicholas Bequelin from Human Rights Watch suggested that his arrest, calculated to send the message that no-one would be immune, must have had the approval of someone in the top leadership.
 The Chinese Ministry of Foreign Affairs said on 7 April that Ai was under investigation for 'economic crimes'.